richardhenyash/perkulater/README.md

 #### Constraints #####
 * Developer skill set - the Developer is currently learning **Python** and **Django**.
-This may impact on which features can be succesfully implemented during the phase 1 development.
+This may impact on which features can be successfully implemented during the phase 1 development.
 * Developer's available time - the developer is working full time whilst studying.
-This coupled with the developer's current skills constraints may impact which features can be succesfully implemented during the phase 1 development.
+This coupled with the developer's current skills constraints may impact which features can be successfully implemented during the phase 1 development.

 #### Business Rules ####
 It is not envisaged at this stage that the **perkulater** will become a real business.
 The site has been created for the purposes of satisfying the criteria for the **Code Institute** Full Stack Development Course Milestone Project 4.